upul-d/budget_tracker/README.md

-# budget_tracker
+# Budget Tracker
-First project at CodeClan: a web app to manage a budget and log transactions
+This was my first project at CodeClan: a web app to manage a budget and log transactions.

 Built using: Sinatra; Ruby; PostgreSQL; HTML5; CSS